cornell-colab/python-learners/session-one/pre-work.md

 ## Before the session
 The pre-work for this session focuses on installing Python and Jupyter Lab onto your computer.
 Reach out if you have any issues along the way.

-Devin and Iliana will be available at the CoLab during the following times if you'd like to troubleshoot in-person:
+Devin and Iliana will be available at the CoLab during the following time if you'd like to troubleshoot in-person:
 * Fridays, 1-3pm during the regular [CoLab Co-working hours](https://digitalscholarship.library.cornell.edu/coworking), Olin Library Room 701

 If that time does not work for you, feel free to message us to schedule a time for support.